amazon-archives/amazon-ecs-interstella-workshop/workshop-cicd/readme.md

 7\.
 Associate an ALB with your ECS Service.

 On the next page, select **Application Load Balancer** for **Load balancer type**.
-Then select the Service IAM Role created earlier.
+Then select the Service IAM Role created by CloudFormation.
 It should start with your environmentName.
 In my case, it is **interstella-ECSServiceRole**.

 You'll see a **Load balancer name** drop-down menu appear.
 Select the ALB that was created by CloudFormation.
 It should start with your environmentName, e.g. **interstella-LoadBalancer**.